sangmain/Sudoku-Solver/README.md

 # Sudoku
-Children, did you guys get sick of solving Sudoku problems at school?
+Did you every get sick of solving Sudoku problems at school?

 This project helps you solve it by uploading Sudoku image.

 ![result](./result/result.PNG)